mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/create-dashboard.gif" class="img-medium" />

 That was easy!
 Dashboards are a quick way of organizing your Azure services.
-We like to create one for the bootcamp because it helps keep everything organized.
+We like to create one for the workshop because it helps keep everything organized.
 You'll have a single place to go to find everything you build today.

 #### Creating a Resource Group